2010 Philippine House of Representatives elections in Central Luzon: 1st District

-Ma.
 Victoria Sy-Alvarado is the incumbent.
 She will face Roberto Pagdanganan.

 Malolos was supposed to have its own representation in the House of Representatives, but was ruled unconstitutional by the Supreme Court for the city did not have enough population to be given separate representation.
 However, the decision was done after ballots were printed for Malolos and the First District.
 As such, the election for representative of Bulacan's 1st district would be invalid, "because the election will result in failure to elect since, in actuality, there are no candidates for the First Legislative District (with Malolos City) of Bulacan."

 The date an election for representative of Bulacan's 1st district including Malolos will be decided later by the commission.
 The Commission scheduled the special election, along with other special elections in Basilan and Lanao del Sur, which were delayed when teachers, who were the election supervisors, refused to sit as such due to violence, on September 25.
 However, the Commission postponed the elections for these areas to October 2.
 However, due to the approval of contracts for Smartmatic-TIM, the supplier of the counting machines a few weeks prior to the special elections, the Commission decided to postpone the special elections to November 13.

 On May 10, with the ballots already printed with only Pagdanganan and Sy-Alvarado contesting the seat, voters had the option of "voting" but their votes would not be counted.